 There are two main high schools, one of which is 80% boys (Trattakankun School) and another of which is 80% girls (Satreeprasertsin School).
 If you want a motorbike to take you to either one, you should say Rongrian Chai (boy's school) or Rongrian Ying (girl's school).
 There is also the main elementary school (Anyooban Trat) and a technical college.

-Salaries tend to be low (about 30-35k baht per month), but Trat is cheap so cost of living is no issue.
-Saving, on the other hand, can be quite difficult.
+Salaries tend to be low (about 30-35K baht per month), but Trat is cheap so cost of living is not really an issue.
+Saving on the other hand can be quite difficult.
 Even if you save half of your salary, you are still saving only 400-500 dollars US per month.

 How far from Bangkok or civilization?

 It's about 300 km from Bangkok so it's a long journey.
 Chantaburi is 70km away and offers a couple of large malls and better nightlife than Trat.
 Rayong is a few hours drive and certainly offers much more in terms of Western amenities than the provinces to the east, but it lacks a certain charm in my opinion.
 It's very much an industrial city without much to offer visitors.